-Now Nicole must figure out how to keep Dion (Ja'Siah Young) safe from whatever is tracking them down.
+Now Nicole must figure out how to protect Dion (Ja'Siah Young) and keep him safe from whatever is tracking them down.
 Is it Biona?
 Could it be the storm?
 Is her husband really dead?
 Who can she really trust and depend on to help them?

 So is Raising Dion worth watching?
 Yes, it absolutely is.
 And there was definitely enough of a cliff hanger at the end to warrant a second season…

 All of the cast are great and give compelling performances which is probably why the show is so watchable.
 There are a few key characters involved in the story and they are played by the following actors.